NNTmux/newznab-tmux/docker/8.2/README.md

   - Make sure your `.gitignore` contains this line: `docker/8.2/var.ens`
 - `sail build --no-cache`
 - `sail up -d`
-- Manticore might require you to recreate the `SE` tables in your database to point to the Manticore container.
-Example: `CONNECTION='sphinx://manticore:9306/releases_rt'`

 ### You might have to edit your Laravel `.env` file: